andlabs/reallymine/README.md

 The `dumpfirst` command, which takes the same form as the `dumplast` command, dumps the first few sectors of your hard drive without decrypting them.
 This will likely contain the partition map of your drive, allowing it to be used to verify that a DEK is correct without leaking any of your sensitive data.

+But simply knowing the DEK is not enough; you also need to know how to transform the data before and after decrypting to get the data back out properly.
+This is done with the `decryptfile` command, which does not deal with a disk at all.
+It takes four parameters: an input file to decrypt (or `-` for standard input), an output file to decrypt to (or `-` for a hexdump to stdout), the DEK as a hexadecimal string, and then a space-delimited string containing the decryption steps, such as those shown in the example output of the `getdek` command.
+Use `--help` for a full list of possible steps.

+More specific usage information can be seen with `--help`.

 ## Contributing
-As I mentioned earlier, `reallymine` is vastly incomplete.
-It only handles two of the four known bridge chips Western Digital used, and only supports one encryption mode.
-If you're willing to provide a few sectors from your drive (typically one of the last sectors and a few of the first ones), you can do so in the github issue tracker, and I can use them to improve this program!
+reallymine is already quite capable, but is still in need of improvement to handle every possible case.
+If your drive isn't handled already, feel free to open an issue on GitHub to contribute your key sectors and partition maps, either by following the steps above or with our help.
 (Don't worry; I only need the boot sectors and decryption key; I won't need any of your actual data.
 The sectors won't go into the source repository either.)

+Code contributions are also welcome.

 ## License
-Because of those "data recovery experts" mentioned in notes/story.md, this project is licensed under the GPL version 3.
-You should be the one who owns your data, not other people.
-(In fact I'm wondering if this whole encryption thing is solely in place for their benefit.)
+This project is licensed under the GPL version 3.
+This is to ensure that the research that went into reallymine stays open.

 TODO should I switch to Affero GPL, just to be safe?